TobiaszCudnik/asyncmachine/Readme.md

 - STATE2_enter

 # TODO / Ideas
+- auto trigger an event if state is set
+- state name spaces for wildcards
 - event emitter api, with piping
 - mixin api (traits.js?)
 - use an es5 compatibility lib